-- Activating the X-read and Y-read current sources. - Selecting, by address decode, two X-read drivers and two Y-read drivers. - Sensing which of the selected cores have flipped from the logical one state to the zero state. - Sending this data out via the interface, also saving it for the subsequent write cycle.
+- 1. Activating the X-read and Y-read current sources. - Selecting, by address decode, two X-read gates and two Y-read gates. - 3.
+Sensing which of the selected cores have flipped from the one state to the zero state. - 4.
+Sending this data out via the interface, also saving it for the subsequent write cycle.